Skip to content

 --array-lengthfalseGenerate tuples using array minItems / maxItems

---default-non-nullablefalseTreat schema objects with default values as non-nullable
+--default-non-nullabletrueTreat schema objects with default values as non-nullable (with the exception of parameters)

 --properties-required-by-defaultfalseTreat schema objects without required as having all properties required.